How to Reduce Waste?: 23 Tips for Our Daily Lives

 4. Buy Fewer Clothes

 Believe it or not, the textile industry dramatically contributes to landfill waste.
-The United States Environmental Protection Agency (U.S. EPA) estimates that about 5% comes from textiles and that the average American throws away roughly 70 pounds of textiles per year.
+The United States Environmental Protection Agency (U.S. EPA) estimates that about 5% of landfill waste comes from textiles and that the average American throws away roughly 70 pounds of textiles per year.

 With new clothing collections being released regularly, fast fashion produces quick, cheap, and unsustainable items.

 Instead of consuming the latest trends, wear what you have and take care of it to make it last longer.
-Repair damaged clothes yourself or alter them to breathe new life into them.
+You can repair damaged clothes or alter them to give them new life.

-If you find yourself in need of new clothes, second-hand and vintage shops are great options.
+If you need new clothes, second-hand and vintage shops are great options.
 Their affordable prices and uniqueness will help keep your wardrobe fresh and out of landfills.

 You can also donate items in good condition you no longer need or want.
 It will keep someone else from purchasing new items and give your old garments new life.